KiraDiShira/AlgorithmsAndDataStructures/RepoFiles/SortingInLinearTime/Readme.md

 ### Proof

 Consider a decision tree of height `h` with `l` reachable leaves corresponding to a comparison sort on `n` elements.
-Because each of the `n!` permutations of the input appears as some leaf, we have `n! <= l` .
+Because each of the `n!` permutations of the input appears as some leaf, we have `n! <= l` (perchè non tutti i nodi arrivano al livello più profondo).
 Since a binary tree of height h has no more than `2^h` leaves, we have:

 ```
 n! <= l <= 2^h